-C9.
-Headgear
+C9.Headgear

 - C9.1.
 Players may wear hats, caps or other headgear to protect them from sun exposure, the weather, injury or for personal comfort. - C9.2.
-For any game designated as a "showcase" game by WFDF, if players on a team wear headgear, all headgear must be matching in style, pattern, logo and colour.
-Headgear must not display commercial or other non-related sports team logos or political statements or symbols.
+If players on a team wear hats, all hats must be similar in style and colour.
+For the purposes of this rule, visors and hats are considered to be of similar style. - C9.3.
+Headgear must not display non-related commercial logos or other non-related sports team logos.

-CI0.
+C10.
 Socks

 - C10.1.
 If players on a team wear long socks, WFDF considers that matching those socks will improve the image of the sport. - C10.2.
-For any game designated as a "showcase" game by WFDF, if players on a team wear socks or stockings all players must wear matching socks/stockings in pattern, logo and colour.
-Socks and stockings must not display commercial or other non-related sports team logos or political statements or symbols.
+Socks and stockings must not display non-related commercial or other non-related sports team logos.